Carreau/phd-dissertation/parts/part3.rst

 eventually reaching zero asymptotically as the probe bead recover its initial position.

+This can be seen on :num:`Figure #figindent-time` right part.
+Negative forces represent forces that tends to push the two beads to ward each other.

 Reconstitution of Force-distance-curve
 ======================================
 ..
 3

-From the position of he trap with time and the signal measured by the QPD the position of bead in the trap as well as the forced exerted on each bead can be calculated we can then recover the distance between beads center as a function for time.
-Note that the displacement of bead from their respective trap center is small compared to the distance between bead center and thickness of the actin gel, thus the distance between beads center could be approximated as the distance between traps without change of the overall further results.
-The force-distance curve curve representing the force exerted by the probe bead on the actin bead as a function of the distance can be computed :num:`Fig #force-distance`.
+From the position of he trap with time and the signal measured by the QPD the position of bead in the trap as well as the forced exerted on each bead can be calculated.
+We can then recover the distance between beads center as a function for time.
+The force-distance curve curve representing the force exerted by the probe bead on the actin bead as a function of the distance can be computed and show in :num:`Fig #force-distance` where we can still distinguish the three phase of the indentation cycle.

 .. todo::